camelot-dev/excalibur/README.md

 - **Your data remains with you.** All file storage and processing happens on your own local or remote machine.
 - Table extraction [rules](https://excalibur-py.readthedocs.io/en/master/user/concepts.html#rule) can be **saved as presets** which can then be applied on different PDFs to extract tables with similar structures. (*in v0.2.0*)
 - Execution of [jobs](https://excalibur-py.readthedocs.io/en/master/user/concepts.html#job) which use a rule to extract tables from **multiple PDFs in one go**. (*in v0.2.0*)
-- **Configurable with MySQL and Celery** for heavy workloads. (*in v0.2.0*) By default, sqlite and multiprocessing are used for light workloads.
+- **Configurable with MySQL and Celery** for parallel and distributed workloads. (*in v0.2.0*) By default, sqlite and multiprocessing are used for sequential workloads.
 - Job scheduling and incoming/outgoing webhooks. (*in v0.3.0*)

 Excalibur uses [Camelot](https://camelot-py.readthedocs.io/) under the hood.
 See [comparison with other PDF table extraction libraries and tools](https://github.com/socialcopsdev/camelot/wiki/Comparison-with-other-PDF-Table-Extraction-libraries-and-tools).